VLazari/holidaze/README.md

 ## Acknowledgments

 -   Noroff School for providing the project opportunity and guidance.
--   [API Provider Name] for the API integration and documentation.
+-   Noroff School for the API integration and documentation.

 ## Contact